SouthGreenPlatform/VcfHunter/README.md

 	--FormerFolder: Folder containing previous chromosome painting.
 This chromosome painting will be used to better estimate the expected number of alleles based on admixed accessions representative of a group.
-If only the ancestral group is found in the haplotypes of the admixed accessions (passed to --Ambiguous), the probability is calculated has the number of alleles of the groupe observed at this position.
+If only the ancestral group is found in the haplotypes of the admixed accessions (passed to --Ambiguous), the probability is calculated has the number of alleles of the group observed at this position.
 In others cases, the probability is still 1 if an alleles of the group is observed.
-	--sdMult: Multiplicator of standard deviation for probability calculation of a segment to be of a group.
+	--sdMult: Multiplier of standard deviation for probability calculation of a segment to be of a group.
 [Default: 1]
     --prefix: The prefix for output files.
 [Default: WorkOnVcf]

 *Output*